EndBug/label-sync/README.md

           # If you want to delete any additional label, set this to true
           delete-other-labels: false

-          #If you want the action just to show you the preview of the changes, without actually editing the labels, set this to tru
+          # If you want the action just to show you the preview of the changes, without actually editing the labels, set this to true
           dry-run: true

           # You can change the token used to change the labels, this is the default one